Our perception of the persecutor can be the trickiest aspect of the victim triangle.

 That is because we feel justified in hating them.

-The truth is, that we should help that child, and we should stop that person from abusing that child.
+The truth is, we should help that child, and we should stop that person from abusing that child.
 However, there’s a really fine line that exists once we begin to act to stop a persecutor.
 If our actions are centered on the victim triangle, its very easy to become the abuser, as we try to correct situations of abuse.

 There is something to be said for righteous anger.
-Sometimes someone needs to stand up and say this that is wrong.
+Sometimes someone needs to stand up and say that this is wrong.
 To proclaim the truth that others are unwilling to see.
 There are many people who have a better life now, because someone was willing to stand up against a situation that was wrong, or a person who was abusive.
 However, it can be hard to find the line of standing up for another and becoming part of the victim triangle.

 The reason that you want to try not to be drawn into a victim triangle, is because it can turn a rescuer into an abuser.
 The motivation to work on avoiding the triangle, is to avoid victimizing more people, and perpetuating the injuries of abuse and victimization.